• Skip to primary navigation

 • Unsalted butter - Butter and ¼ teaspoon salt can be substituted with salted butter if desired.

-• Cocoa powder - I used natural cocoa powder but dutch cocoa powder would also work in this recipe since there are no leavening agents.
+• Cocoa powder - Natural cocoa powder (shown) and Dutch cocoa with both work in this recipe since there are no leavening agents.

 Mixing brownie batter and baking in an 8x8 pan.